 Other things to see in Barcelona Itinerary 2 or 3 days

-Here are some of the other things to see in Barcelona that was not covered in the itinerary above.
+Here are some of the other things to see in Barcelona that were not covered in the itinerary above.

 - Picasso Museum – Museu Picasso is located in the heart of Barcelona (La Rambla/Gothic quarter area) to see Picasso’s work and his evolution during his stay in Barcelona.
 Here is a guided tour of the museum and the area around it